On unified preserving properties of kinetic schemes: Kinetic equation and asymptotic behaviors

 where $\hrho_0$, $\hT_0$ and $\hc_0=\sqrt{2R\hT_0}$ are the reference density, temperature, and molecular velocity, respectively, while $\hat{l}_0$, $\hht_0=\hat{l}_0/\hc_0$, and $\htau_0$ are the reference length, time, and mean free time, respectively.
 It is noted that the relaxation time and mean free path can be related to the dynamic viscosity $\hat{\mu}$ and pressure $\hat{p}=\hrho R \hT$ \cite{ref:CercignaniBook}, namely, $\htau=\hat{\mu}/\hat{p}$ and $\hat{\lambda}=\htau\sqrt{\pi R\hT/2}$, therefore the parameter $\epsilon=\htau_0/\hht_0 = \hat{\lambda}_0 /\hat{l}_0$ (here $\hat{\lambda}_0=\hc_0 \htau_0$) is proportional to the Knudsen number $\mbox{Kn}$ with the same order, which measures the ratio between the kinetic scale $(\hat{\tau}_0, \hat{\lambda}_0)$ and the hydrodynamic scale $(\hat{t}_0, \hat{l}_0)$.
 The dimensionless form of Eq. \eqref{eq:BGK} can then be expressed as

 where

-In the Chapman-Enskog analysis, it is assumed that the distribution function depends on space and time only through a functional dependence on the hydrodynamic variables, i.e., $f(\x,\bxi,t)=f(\bxi, \bm{W}(\x,t), \nabla\bm{W}(\x,t), \nabla\nabla\bm{W}(\x,t),\cdots)$.
+{ In addition to the physical variables $\x$, $t$, and $\bxi$, the solution of Eq. \eqref{eq:nonDimensional-BGK} also depends on the parameter $\epsilon$, i.e., $f=f(\epsilon;\x,\bxi, t)$. } In the Chapman-Enskog analysis, it is assumed that the distribution function depends on space and time only through a functional dependence on the hydrodynamic variables, i.e., $f(\x,\bxi,t)=f(\bxi, \bm{W}(\x,t), \nabla\bm{W}(\x,t), \nabla\nabla\bm{W}(\x,t),\cdots)$.
 Under such assumption, the distribution function can be expressed as a series expansion in powers of $\epsilon$ \cite{ref:CercignaniBook},

 where the expansion coefficients $f^{(k)}$ depend on the {hydrodynamic variables $\bm{W}$} and their gradients, with the assumption that $f^{(eq)}=O(1)$ and $f^{(k)})=O(1)$ for $k\ge 0$.
 Correspondingly, the time derivative is also expanded formally as a series of $\epsilon$,